-1 Connect the trolleys
+1. Connect the trolleys

-- A. With the door closed, insert the cam pins into the bottom of the cam tracks on the door. - B. Slide each trolley up or down to where its pin sleeve lines up with its cam pin. - C. Insert the cam pins into the pin sleeves, and secure them with the cotter pins.
+- A. With the door closed, insert the cam pins into the bottom of the cam tracks on the door. - B. Slide each trolley up or down to where its pin sleeve lines up with its cam pin. - C. Insert the cam pin into the pin sleeve, and secure it with the cotter pin.

-The motor will operate the door by the
+The motor will operate the door by the trolleys.

-trolleys.

-2 Install the torsion bar
+2. Install the torsion bar

-A. Check the shop drawings to see its specifications for placing the motor and installing the torsion bar.
+- A. Check the shop drawings to see its specifications for placing the motor and installing the torsion bar.

-B. Cut the torsion bar to fit between the axles on the inner sides of the operating channels.
-(See the dotted line.)

-C. Use the adjustment coupler and the fixed coupler to attach the bar to the axles; then install the center support bracket according to the shop drawings.
+- B. Cut the torsion bar to fit between the axles on the inner sides of the operating channels.
+(See the dotted line.) - C. Use the adjustment coupler, the fixed coupler, and the center support bracket to attach the bar to the axles.
 Level the bar before you secure it.

-D. Install the adjustment coupler on the same side as the motor so that you do not have to move a ladder back and forth when you align the cam pins; and only slightly tighten the adjustment coupler because you will need to turn it by hand when you align the cam pins.
+- D. Install the adjustment coupler on the same side as the motor so that you do not have to move a ladder back and forth when you align the cam pins; and only slightly tighten the adjustment coupler because you will need to turn it by hand when you align the cam pins.

-3 Align the cam pins
+3. Align the cam pins

-A. To align the cam pins, measure the distance from the bottom of each cam track to the center of its cam pin.
-(See the dotted line.)
+- A. To align the cam pins, measure the distance from the bottom of a cam track to the center of a cam pin for each side of the door (See the dotted line.)

-B. Then rotate the adjustment coupler to move its trolley up or down so that its cam pin is aligned with the other one.
+- B. Then rotate the adjustment coupler to move the trolley on that side up or down so that its cam pin is aligned with the other one.